-She saw things from a fresh perspective, she saw obvious things that I was completely blind to.
+Our Admiral Nurse saw things from a fresh perspective.
+She saw obvious things that I was completely blind to.

-That’s key, it’s not a one-off consultation, they’re always available for followup to help you.
+That’s key.
+It’s not a one-off consultation.
+Admiral Nurses are always available for a follow-up to help you.

-That’s it for this blog.
-If you liked it, let me know in the comments and why not sign up to subscribe and get notified of new posts by email.
+If you liked this post, let me know in the comments, and why not sign up to subscribe and get notified of new posts by email.

 Until next time, bye for now x